Trung-TinNGUYEN/NamsGLoME-Simulation/README.md

     SimulationStudy.R : Run simulations and draw results on simulated data sets.

-    RealDatasets.R : Run simulations and draw results on the Ethanol data set.
+    RealDatasets.R : Use the NamsGLoME package and draw results on the Ethanol data set.

     Results: Expected results when running completely the SimulationStudy.R and RealDatasets.R.